A Girl & Her Guard Dog: Manga

 Written and illustrated by Hatsuharu, A Girl & Her Guard Dog began serialization in Kodansha's Bessatsu Friend magazine on December 13, 2018.
+The manga went on hiatus in March 2023 due to Hatsuharu's health.
 The first tankōbon volume was released on April 12, 2019.
-As of October 2022, eight volumes have been released.
+As of September 2023, nine volumes have been released.

 In November 2020, Kodansha USA announced that they licensed the series for an English digital release.